 On October 20, 2020, we issued 14,000,000 shares of our Class B Common Stock, par value \$0.001 per share, to our two founders, Allan Huang and Chenlong Tan in exchange for a total purchase price of \$14,000.
 The shares were issued to our two founders pursuant to an exemption from registration under Section 4(a)(2) of the Securities Act.
 The shares of Class B Common Stock, entitled the holders to 10 votes per share and was eligible to convert into Class A Common Stock, on a one-for-ten basis, at any time following twelve (12) months after the Company's completion of its initial public offering of its Class A Common Stock.
-On April 14, 2021, the Company amended its articles of incorporation to permit immediate conversion of the Class B Common Stock and the Company's two founders converted all of their 14,000,000 shares of Class B Common Stock into 1,400,000 additional shares of Class A Common Stock, bringing their total ownership to an aggregate of 16,046,668 shares of Class A Common Stock or 74.3% of the 21,604,496 shares of Class A Common Stock outstanding as of the date of this prospectus.
-The Company also amended and restated its articles of incorporation to permit the immediate conversion of the Class B Common Stock and to eliminate any future issuances of Class B Common Stock.
+On April 14, 2021, the Company amended its articles of incorporation to permit immediate conversion of the Class B Common Stock and the Company's two founders converted all of their 14,000,000 shares of Class B Common Stock into 1,400,000 additional shares of Class A Common Stock, bringing their total ownership to an aggregate of 16,046,668 shares of Class A Common Stock outstanding as of the date of this prospectus.
+Effective April 14, 2021, the Company amended and restated its Articles of Incorporation to permit the immediate conversion of the Class B Common Stock and to eliminate any future issuances of Class B Common Stock.
+On April 23, 2021, the Company further amended and restated its articles of incorporation to eliminate the Class A and Class B Common Stock and authorize for issuance 180,000,000 shares which are solely designated as Common Stock.

-On January 15, 2020, we issued a total of 204,496 shares of our Class A Common Stock, par value 0.001 per share (the "Class A Common Stock") to Sugarmade Inc. as a refund of cash related to a terminated merger agreement.
+On January 15, 2020, we issued a total of 204,496 shares of our Common Stock to Sugarmade Inc. as a refund of cash related to a terminated merger agreement.
 The shares were issued to Sugarmade Inc. pursuant to an exemption from registration under Section 4(a)(2) of the Securities Act.

-In April 2018 and July 2020, we issued a total of 20,000,000 shares of our Class A Common Stock, par value \$0.001 per share, to our two founders and four key employees.
-The shares were issued to our founders and key employees pursuant to an exemption from registration under Section 4(a) (2) of the Securities Act.
+In April 2018 and July 2020, we issued a total of 20,000,000 shares of our Common Stock, par value \$0.001 per share, to our two founders and four key employees.
+The shares were issued to our founders and key employees pursuant to an exemption from registration under Section 4(a)(2) of the Securities Act.